Skip to Navigation ↓

-Before you arrive on campus, the University of Washington expects you to read the Student Conduct Code and be a responsible member of our community.
+The University of Washington expects you to be informed of the Student Conduct Code and be a responsible member of our community.
 Use these topics to ask questions about what it means to be a UW student. fyp.uw.edu/expectations

 We expect you to practice high standards of academic and professional honesty and integrity as defined in Student Conduct Code WAC 478-121-107.
 In doing so, you will be part of a vibrant intellectual community striving for academic excellence.
 Huskies have integrity.